NEWS

 “The sweatshirt has not been confirmed by family or friends to be associated with Mr. McCasland; however, it prompted an additional targeted search effort in the area,” Gonzales said.
 “BCSO continues to pursue all credible leads and follow up on every tip received.
 While there is currently no evidence indicating foul play, investigators are examining all available information as the case remains active.”

-Investigators have searched more than 700 homes, requesting security video and information, according to BCSO.
+Investigators have contacted more than 700 homes, requesting security video and information, according to BCSO.

-As deputies continue to look for McCasland, McCasland Wilkerson is attempting to dispel theories about her husband’s disappearance that has garnered national attention in recent days.
+As deputies continue to look for McCasland, McCasland Wilkerson is attempting to dispel theories about her husband’s disappearance, which has garnered national attention in recent days.

 UFO connection